Link: Apply now for the Aeroplan® Credit Card

 Aeroplan Credit Card “Pay Yourself Back” feature

-There’s one added feature that’s expected to be introduced this year for those with the Aeroplan Credit Card, which isn’t available on any other airline card.
+There’s another feature that you’ll find on the Aeroplan Credit Card, which isn’t available on any other airline card.
 Specifically, the Aeroplan Credit Card offers a Pay Yourself Back feature, whereby cardmembers can apply their Aeroplan points toward travel purchases on any airline, hotel, or rental car, at the rate of 1.25 cents per point, up to 50,000 points per year (for 2023 there’s no cap on how many points can be redeemed this year).

 Is the Aeroplan Credit Card worth it?

-The Aeroplan Credit Card is an innovative product with an excellent welcome bonus, great return on spending, and valuable perks.
+The Aeroplan Credit Card is an innovative product with a big welcome bonus, great return on spending, and valuable perks.
 That’s just about all that I look for in a credit card.

 Airline co-brand credit cards are extremely popular given the allegiance many people have to a particular airline.
 Admittedly Aeroplan is at a disadvantage in the US market, since not as many people in the US are loyal to Air Canada as they are to American, Delta, or United, for example.